 But one morning I flipped this little gecko.
 While the species used to be known as Brook’s Gecko (Hemidactylus brookii), it has now been subdivided into a large number of separate species, with this one in Mussoorie falling under Kushmore’s House Gecko(Hemidactylus kushmorensis).

 On the second day after the rain, I found this beautiful cat snake under a rock right next to school.
-This is a slight elevation extension, being found about a hundred meters or so higher than any previous record.
+The 2219 meters elevation that the snake was found at is a slight elevation extension for the species, being found nearly a hundred meters higher than any previous record.

 Many-banded Cat Snake (Boiga multifasciata)